ruaridhcostello/web322-main/notes/week08.md

 #### Mongoose.js

 When we work with MongoDB in node, we won't work directly with the MongoDB driver.
-Instead we will use a popular open source module that wraps up the Mongo driver and provides extra functionality for declaring schemas/models, validating documents on save, having virtual properties on a model, and instance and static methods on a model object.
+Instead we will use a popular open source module that wraps up the Mongo driver and provides extra functionality, such as: "providing a straight-forward, schema-based solution to model your application data as well as including built-in type casting, validation, query building, business logic hooks and more, out of the box".

 Installing mongoose is easy when you have node installed.
 Just use npm install to grab it.